akashsuper2000/akashsuper2000/README.md

 ## TECHNICAL SKILLS

- - Deep Learning and Computer Vision
+ - Deep Learning, Computer Vision and NLP
  - Pen-testing at CTF level
  - Competitive Programming
  - Design and Optimization of Algorithms